winmt/CVE/WAVLINK WL-WN575A3/README.md

 # Review Vulnerabilities

-At first, we found that the page `/data.html` does not exist.
+At first, we confirm that the page `/data.html` does not exist.

 ![image](https://github.com/winmt/CVE/blob/main/WAVLINK%20WL-WN575A3/pic/1.jpg)